CBNU-SUPER-NOVA/PC_Supporter/README.md

 # PC_Supporter

+### execute
-# If want to run this program , enter "python -m gui.main" in rootdir
+If want to run this program,
+Please run `pip install -r requirements.txt` in the root directory and enter `python -m gui.main` in rootdir